 So, at the end of the sixteenth century the nave it was enlarged and two were made priests twins, with a double altar, reaching the current size.

-In the 1629 the trail of devastation brought by Lanzichenecchi he ended a long period of prosperity.
+In the 1629 the trail of devastation brought by Lanzichenecchi brought to an end a long period of prosperity.
 The plague hit the small community hard and the convent was transformed into a hospital.
-The friars, committed to helping the sick, perished one after the other.
+The friars, engaged in the work of assistance to the sick, perished one after another.

 The recovery was obviously slow and burdensome and thanks to further refurbishment works and some rebuilding, a new period of prosperity began throughout the 18th century.